jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 Due to Apple's tracking and privacy regulations, Facebook allows two different types of logins for players on iOS devices:

 - A **Classic Login** allows your app the ability to access (with Facebook approval and user consent) certain Facebook data about a player.
 This data often improves the player's experience in your app and lets them use advanced features, such as engaging with friends or creating a gaming profile.
 Classic Login mode utilizes an oAuth 2.0 Access Token which supports Graph API queries.
 - A **Limited Login** shares only the essential data required for a player to log into Facebook.
 This data may include a player's name or profile pic.
 In addition, you can request additional permissions from the player.
-A list of permissions that are available in Limited Login mode can be found at [Permissions in Limited Login](https://developers.facebook.com/docs/facebook-login/limited-login/permissions) :upper-right-arrow: in Facebook's developer documetation.
+A list of permissions that are available in Limited Login mode can be found at [Permissions in Limited Login](https://developers.facebook.com/docs/facebook-login/limited-login/permissions) :arrow_upper_right: in Facebook's developer documetation.
 Limited Login mode utilizes a JSON Web Token, which does not support Graph API queries.

 Limited login mode is defined in the BFG SDK config file, bfg_config.json, as follows: